 Yes.
 For instructions on how to request accommodations, see the UHS website.
 Added 12/13/20

-As of Feb.
-8, the University does not yet know when it will receive vaccine supplies from the state of New Jersey in order to host on-campus clinics.
-In the meantime, University Health Services encourages faculty, staff, retirees and students to seek vaccinations wherever they are available and has provided more information to the University community by email.
+As of April 20, the University does not have vaccine supplies from the state of New Jersey in order to host on-campus clinics.
+In the meantime, University Health Services encourages faculty, staff, retirees and students to seek vaccinations wherever they are available.

 More information about vaccine distribution is available on the COVID Resources website.

 Are there any restrictions on personal or University-sponsored travel at this time?